turingschool-examples/debugging-with-devtools/README.md

 * `GET /expenses` returns a all of the expenses available.
 * `GET /expenses/:id` returns a given expense from the API.
 * `POST /expenses` creates a new expense.
-* `PUT /expenses/:id` updates the content of the expense.
+* `PATCH /expenses/:id` updates the content of the expense.
 * `DELETE /expenses/:id` deletes a expense.

 ## Debugging Practice Scenarios